Preparing For Hospitalization

 MegaDox: provides province-specific Advance Directives forms (for a small fee) for Canada.

-National Family Caregivers Association (NFCA): an organization within the United States which provides caregivers resources and support.
+Caregivers Action Network: an organization within the United States which provides caregivers resources and support.

 Schwan's: order your groceries online and have them delivered to your home!
 This service is available within the United States.